-2. Procedures for the case seeking the return of the child
+2. Procedures for cases seeking the return of the child

 a.
-Petition, etc.
+Petition

-A case seeking the return of the child commences upon a petition by a party, which is to be filed with Tokyo Family Court or Osaka Family Court (depending on the child's domicile)
+A case seeking the return of the child commences upon a petition by a party, which is to be filed with Tokyo Family Court or Osaka Family Court (depending on the child's domicile).